Stresses multiply for many US clergy: 'We need help too'

 “Pastors are people, just like everyone else,” Laurie said by email.
 “We are broken people who live in a broken world.
 Sometimes, we need help too.”

-Laurie’s 15,000-member Harvest Christian Fellowship, based in Riverside, California, was jolted in September by the death of Jarrid Wilson, a 30-year-old associate pastor.
-Wilson and his wife, parents of two sons, had founded an outreach group to help people coping with depression and suicidal thoughts.
+Laurie’s 15,000-member Harvest Christian Fellowship, based in Riverside, California, was jolted in September by the death of 30-year-old associate pastor Jarrid Wilson.
+He and his wife had founded an outreach group to help people coping with depression and suicidal thoughts.

 "People may think that as pastors or spiritual leaders we are somehow above the pain and struggles of everyday people," Laurie wrote after Wilson’s death.
 "We are the ones who are supposed to have all the answers.
 But we do not."

-Adam Hertzman, who works for the Jewish Federation of Pittsburgh, witnessed firsthand the emotional toll on his city’s rabbis after the October 2018 massacre that killed 11 Jews at the Tree of Life synagogue.
+Adam Hertzman, who works for the Jewish Federation of Pittsburgh, witnessed the emotional toll on local rabbis after the October 2018 massacre that killed 11 Jews at the Tree of Life synagogue.

-“Somehow in the U.S. we expect our clergy to be superhuman when it comes to these things, and frankly that’s an unrealistic expectation,” he said.
+“Somehow in the U.S. we expect our clergy to be superhuman when it comes to these things,” he said.
 “They’re human beings who are going to feel the same kind of fear and numbness and depression that other people do.”

 It’s difficult to quantify the extent of clergy stress, nationwide or denominationally.
-But a 2018 Gallup poll bears out a widely shared impression that clergy no longer enjoy the same public esteem as in the past.
-Only 37% of American rate members of the clergy highly for their honesty and ethics, the lowest rating in the 40 years Gallup has asked that question.
+But a 2018 Gallup poll bears out a common impression that clergy no longer enjoy the same public esteem as in the past.
+Only 37% of American rate members of the clergy highly for honesty and ethics, the lowest rating in the 40 years Gallup has asked that question.

 “Not very long ago, they were seen as one of the pillars of the community,” said Carl Weisner, senior director of Duke Divinity School’s Clergy Health Initiative.
 “There has been some loss of status... and that does add to stress.”

-Yet Weisner says the challenges of ministry are often offset by the rewards.

-“There’s a gift of meaning in the work that not a whole lot of other professions have,” he said.

-Stress — and rewards — come in many forms for Rodney McNeal, 54, an Army veteran and hospital social worker who has pastored Second Bethlehem Baptist Church in Alexandria, Louisiana for nearly eight years.
+Stress — and rewards — come in many forms for Rodney McNeal, 54, an Army veteran and social worker who has pastored Second Bethlehem Baptist Church in Alexandria, Louisiana, for nearly eight years.

 Officially, the African American church has 300 members but only about 130 attend a typical service, he said.